DimitrisJim/leetcode_solutions/README.md

   Sometimes this makes me write code which is what you would call premature optimization (especially in Python.)
 - Rust seems to optimize very well and uniformly, leading to `100%` execution/memory consistently.
-- This leads me to believe that these metrics are hoarser than would be expected.
-Take them with a grain of salt (Especially the metrics on memory).
-- I'm using Firefox, not sure if this has any impact on the timings for Javascript.
+(Update: Low number of submissions also has an effect.
-- Search for `TODO: Improve` for places where I think I've messed up slightly.
+- Search for `TODO: Improve` for places where I think I've messed up slightly (also see Revisit.md).
 - Problems that are new have skewed timings because of the initial low number of submissions.